Banner Image

 Summer Staff Application Guide

-Thanks for your interest in working at YMCA Camp Pine Crest for Summer 2024!
+Thanks for your interest in working at YMCA Camp Pine Crest for the coming summer!
 The YMCA of Greater Toronto aspires to be a great workplace through an environment that embraces diversity and social inclusion, valuing differences and supporting full participation by all employees

 The YMCA provides almost 6,000 employees with meaningful jobs and the opportunity to make a difference in the lives of individuals and the health of our communities.
 The YMCA works to build healthy communities.
 This is achieved through a shared culture and values.
 We recognize the contributions of our staff through innovative practices, great benefits, and growth opportunities